dacase/msander/README.md

 are expected to be in structure refinements using NMR, cryoEM or Xray diffraction information.
 This version has a fair amount of OpenMP support, especially for Xray and 3D-RISM calculations.

-* This project is also the source for the phenix_amber project, which explains why non-sander things like tleap, antechamber, etc. are here.

 * Since this code is based on sander, tons of people have been involved in its creation over the years.
 See https://ambermd.org/contributors.html for more